Our Sleep Medicine Specialists Set Your Mind at Ease

 - Steve H. Salzman, MD – Chief, Division of Pulmonary and Critical Care

-- Peter Spieglar, MD
+- Peter Spiegler, MD

 - Shalinee Chawla, MD

 Our Board Certified sleep specialists are helping to train the next generation of physicians to treat sleep disorders effectively and research better methods of treatment.
-In 2005, Winthrop-University Hospital gained the distinction of becoming one of only 24 facilities in the country with a Sleep Medicine Fellowship that is accredited by the Accreditation Council for Graduate Medical Education.
+In 2005, NYU Winthrop Hospital gained the distinction of becoming one of only 24 facilities in the country with a Sleep Medicine Fellowship that is accredited by the Accreditation Council for Graduate Medical Education.
 This program offers graduate medical education to sleep medicine physicians.